-Leaky gut syndrome is a common issues that inflicts millions of people, many of which don't even realize that they have it.
+Leaky gut syndrome is a common issue that inflicts millions of people, many of whom don’t even realize that they have it.

-The reason is because leaky gut can cause many diverse symptoms people don't usually associate with gut issues.
+The reason is that leaky gut can cause many diverse symptoms people don’t usually associate with gut issues.
 Everything from low energy to autoimmune conditions to thyroid problems and much more.

 The issue originates because the muscoa lining in the intestines becomes weak and thin.
 Overtime gaps are created in this membrane and particles can leak out which are not supposed to.

 This article will outline what you can do to heal leaky gut syndrome from good!